Are PHR and SPHR Certifications Worth It for HR Pros in India? What Are the Alternatives?

 Leena

-But for a person who wants to do it through correspondence while working, whether Symbiosis Centre for Distance Leaning (SCDL) would be a good option?
+Well, I believe that a full-time program is better too.
+But for a person who wants to pursue studies through correspondence while working, is Symbiosis Centre for Distance Learning (SCDL) a good option?

 santosh verma

-But before doin that I, just took a free PHR test today on one of the websites.
-Not surprisingly, I found that many of the questions were from the US labour laws apart from the general ones.
-I personally feel that there mightnot be lots of value addition.
-More mature views invited.
+I have also been thinking of going for a PHR exam.
+Before doing that, I took a free PHR test today on one of the websites.
+Not surprisingly, I found that many of the questions were from the US labor laws apart from the general ones.
+I personally feel that there may not be a lot of value addition.
+More mature views are invited.

 Regards,